 January 30, 2018

-The Dutch chemist Professor Egbert Willem (Bert) Meijer has been appointed External Scientific Member at the Max Planck Institute (MPI) for Polymer Research in Mainz, Germany.
+The Dutch chemist Professor Egbert Willem (Bert) Meijer has been appointed External Scientific Member at the Max Planck Institute for Polymer Research in Mainz, Germany.
 He is one of the world’s leading scientists in supramolecular chemistry and materials research and development.
 External Scientific Members are international successful top scientists who are appointed on request of a Max Planck Institute and after thorough scientific evaluation.
 Meijer is Managing Director of the Institute for Complex Molecular Systems at the University of Technology (TU) in Eindhoven, The Netherlands.
-His external scientific membership at the MPI for Polymer Research is based on his scientific excellence and long-standing scientific co-operations between his research institute and this MPI.
-“I am very excited about my scientific membership at the MPI for Polymer Research.
+His external scientific membership at the Max Planck Institute for Polymer Research is based on his scientific excellence and long-standing scientific co-operations between his research institute and this Max Planck Institute.
+“I am very excited about my scientific membership at the Max Planck Institute for Polymer Research.
 I am especially delighted, because we already look back at a close and successful scientific collaboration in material science for several years,” said Bert Meijer.
-The MPG and MPI for Polymer Research are delighted with the membership that further broadens the scope of materials that are one of the main research subjects at this MPI.
-Professor Paul Blom, Managing Director of the MPI for Polymer Research and head of its Molecular Electronics Department, said: “We strongly welcome Bert Meijer as new External Scientific Member.
+The MPG and Max Planck Institute for Polymer Research are delighted with the membership that further broadens the scope of materials that are one of the main research subjects at this Ma Planck Institute.
+Professor Paul Blom, Managing Director of the Max Planck Institute for Polymer Research and head of its Molecular Electronics Department, said: “We strongly welcome Bert Meijer as new External Scientific Member.
 We already have been valued his scientific work in excellent and visionary collaborative projects since years.
 His research perfectly matches the research strategy of our institute.”

 Application in regenerative medicine and energy